Dancing with the Stars (American TV series)

 Dancing with the Stars is an American reality dance competition television series that premiered on ABC on June 1, 2005.
-It is the American version of the British contest program Strictly Come Dancing, and is part of its international franchise.
-The series pairs celebrities with professional dancers to perform primarily Latin and ballroom dance routines.
+It is the American version of the British contest program Strictly Come Dancing and is part of its international franchise.
+The series pairs celebrities with professional dancers to perform primarily ballroom and Latin routines.
 Each couple competes against the others for judges' points and audience votes.
 The couple receiving the lowest combined total of judges' points and audience votes is usually eliminated each week until only the champion dance pair remains.
 Since the thirty-second season in 2023, the series has been hosted by Alfonso Ribeiro and Julianne Hough, with Carrie Ann Inaba, Derek Hough, and Bruno Tonioli serving as judges.

 In April 2022, it was announced that, beginning with the thirty-first season, Dancing with the Stars would move from ABC to Disney+.
-Since season thirty-two, the series has streamed live on both ABC and Disney+ simultaneously.
-The thirty-fourth season premiered on September 16, 2025.
+However, for season thirty-two, the series returned to ABC while continuing to be streamed simultaneously on Disney+.
+The thirty-fifth season premiered in September 2026.